guntherbensch/repframe/README.md

 ## Required input data structure

-The data needs to be in a specific format for repframe to be able to calculate the Indicators.
-Each observation should represent one analysis path, that is the combination of analytical decisions in the multiverse robustness analysis.
+The data needs to be in a specific format for repframe to be able to calculate the Indicators and Dashboards.
+Each observation should represent one analysis path, that is the combination of analytical decisions in the multiverse robustness test.
 In the below toy example, two alternative choices are assessed for one analytical decision (*outcome*), and three alternative choices are assessed for two other analytical decision (*covariates* and *sample*).
 This gives a multiverse of 3^2*2^1 = 18 analysis paths, if all combinations are to be considered.
 The number of observations is therefore 18 in this example.

 For each observation, the minimum requirement is that `beta` and `beta_orig` are defined together with `se` and `se_orig`.
 As an alternative to the standard error information, information on *p*-values (`pval` and `pval_orig`) or on the *t*/*z*-score (`zscore` and `zscore_orig`) may be proveided.